project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 -  The values in the { } braces should be replaced with your environment values, e.g: {dns_name} should be replaced with mydomain.com

 **Create root organization**

-- Execute the following command to create a root organization:

 <pre>
 curl -X POST